 The Northern Territory and Australian Governments have invited investors to help realise the development of Northern Australia.

-Federal Minister for Trade Andrew Robb and Northern Territory Asian Engagement and Trade Minister Peter Styles told delegates at today's Hotel Investment Conference Asia Pacific (HICAP) that North Australia's economic development is a priority.
+The Australian Minister for Trade and the Northern Territory Asian Engagement and Trade Minister told delegates at today's Hotel Investment Conference Asia Pacific (HICAP) that North Australia's economic development is a priority.

 Investors lining up for Darwin hotel development

 Interested investors are already lining up for a new luxury hotel development in Darwin following the opening of Expressions of Interest today.

 The Chief Minister said he had asked the Minister for Asian Engagement and Trade to attend the Hotel Industry Conference Asia Pacific (HICAP) in Hong Kong to promote the hotel opportunity as it would help attract more tourists and develop Darwin’s reputation as a unique business events destination.

 New Darwin luxury hotel promoted at key Asian Hotel Conference

 The minister is attending the Hotel Industry Conference Asia Pacific as part of his five-stop Asian delegation to generate business and trade opportunities with some of the largest investment hubs in the world.